-One of the examples is the Verdo Power Plant (previously Energi Randers) that went for being a 100% coal-fired CHP plant to being able to use 100% biomass.
+One of the examples is the Verdo Power Plant (previously Energi Randers) that went from being a 100% coal-fired CHP plant to being able to use 100% biomass.
 Read more about this here.

 Biomass is a renewable and carbon-neutral energy source, and as such it is the sustainable alternative to fossil fuels.
 There is a strong political desire to implement renewable energy supply in many countries.
 This has led to economic incentives for biomass-based energy generation.
 These incentives vary from country to country and also vary over time in the individual countries.